chrismooredev/tarsum/README.md

 * tar.gz
 * tar.xz
 * tar.bz2
-* PRs for more types are welcome!
+* PRs for more formats are welcome!

+### Todo:
+* more archive types
+* provide JSON/? output for easier more readable machine output

 Current help text:
 ```